dthomas601/fuzzing_tutorial/2_Harness_Building/Exercise/README.md

 ## Task 3: Seperate strings into object parameters

 The ```Mortgage``` constructor takes four values to calculate a monthly mortgage payment: ```year_length, rate, home_value, down```.
-These correlate to the length of the mortgage, the interest rate that will be used, the value of the home, and finally the downpayment that will be provided.
+These correlate to the length of the mortgage, the interest rate that will be used, the value of the home, and finally the down payment that will be provided.

 In this example, use a whitespace-delimited string to seperate each parameter.
 Create a function that checks to make sure the proper number of parameters are being provided by libFuzzer.